Radiation therapy

 How much does private radiation therapy treatment cost in Australia?

-Regardless of whether you choose to receive public or private treatment, no private health insurance is required for Australians to undergo radiation oncology in Australia.
+Importantly, regardless of whether you choose to receive public or private treatment, no private health insurance is required for valid Medicare card holders to receive radiation therapy in Australia.

-For more information about private treatment radiation therapy fees, reach out to our team at your nearest Icon Cancer Centre.
+For more information about the cost of radiation therapy treatment at Icon, reach out to our team at your nearest Icon Cancer Centre.

-Regardless of whether you choose to receive public or private treatment, no private health insurance is required for Australians to undergo radiation oncology in Australia.
+Importantly, regardless of whether you choose to receive public or private treatment, no private health insurance is required for valid Medicare card holders to receive radiation therapy in Australia.

-For more information about private treatment radiation therapy fees, reach out to our team at your nearest Icon Cancer Centre.
+For more information about the cost of radiation therapy treatment at Icon, reach out to our team at your nearest Icon Cancer Centre.

 How much does private radiation therapy treatment cost in Australia?